mortara/PS2USB/README.md

 Keyboard GND  |   GND
 Keyboard +5v  |   VBUS of USB socket

+### USB Socket
-### There is a USB Type-A socket connected like this:
+There is a USB Type-A socket connected like this:

 USB          |   ESP32-S3 PIN
 -------------|-----------------